princesspanda/clojure-fun/installation-instructions.md

 * You can find the instructions to install Cursive [here](https://cursiveclojure.com/userguide/).

 As of May 1, 2015, the current version of IDEA is 14.1, so you will use the Cursive url for 14.1 (in the section called "Installing Cursive")

+Feel free to grab me if you run into trouble with the install steps.